 Cross-docking often gets confused with back-order fulfillment or back order processing.
 Back-order fulfillment or back-order processing happens when an order processed and then picked short because an item in the order is out of stock.
 By the time the item comes into the facility, there is an outstanding back-order against that item.
 This is reactive cross dock or back-order fulfillment at the time of receiving.

 Benefits of Cross-Docking

-Most ERPs and many WMS solutions struggle with the automation of cross-docking steps for both planned or reactive based back-order fulfillment.
-The process is very manual and prone to errors.
-So while a distribution center may be saving the labor and travel time associated with putting the product away and then re-picking it, the steps involved in using cross-docking as a receiving process can be cumbersome, manual, and verification intensive.
+Most enterprise resource planning (ERP) systems and warehouse management software (WMS) solutions struggle with the automation of cross-docking steps for both planned and reactive back-order fulfillment cross docking.
+These processes tend to be quite manual, which can make them prone to errors.
+While a distribution center may be saving the labor and travel time associated with putting the product away and then re-picking it, the steps involved in using cross-docking as a receiving process can be cumbersome, manual, and verification intensive.

 The ideal cross-docking software solution processes the receipt of the item, just as any other received products are processed, updates the ERP with what’s been received so the vendor can be paid, and then immediately processes the fulfillment of an order or multiple orders with that product, routing those orders to staging for shipping, with nominal, if not any additional steps required.
 Intek and Minerva software solutions are capable of performing these processes in both an automated and non-automated environment.